altermo/iedit.nvim/README.md

 + `iedit.select_all()` - select all for iedit; text will be same as `iedit.select()`
 + `iedit.stop()` - stop iedit

+Whenever a new selection is started, `iedit.stop()` is called automatically.

 ## Setup & Config
 Using `iedit.setup()` is **not required**, it just changes the config.
 The default config is: